stats4sd/setups/pwa/Offline_Browsing.md

 ## What Does Progressive Means?
- - Progressive means it is continuing to have new features from time to time, you can add new PWA features to your web site progressively
+ - The word "Progressive" means it is continuing to have new features from time to time, you can add new PWA features to your web site progressively
  - Project Fugu, to track capabilities in different platforms